liuzhibin-cn/my-demo/README.md

 ## Demo Application Architecture
 ![](docs/images/architecture.png)

-- [Dubbo](http://dubbo.apache.org/en-us/): A high-performance, java based open source RPC framework. <br />
+- [Dubbo](http://dubbo.apache.org/en-us/): A high-performance, java based open source RPC framework. \
   `Dubbo` employs a client based, decentralized load balance mechanism.
 Consumers fetch providers from registry servers to client at startup, create long living TCP connections and comunicate directly to providers (for `dubbo/thrift` protocols), with variant configurable load balance and fail over algorithms.
-Availability of providers is detected by heartbeat, and new provider registration events are notified by registry servers to all consumers. <br />
+Availability of providers is detected by heartbeat, and new provider registration events are notified by registry servers to all consumers. \
   `Dubbo` provides better performance than `Spring Cloud`, it can be deployed and scaled in `Kubernetes`, using its own service discovery, load balance and fail over mechanisms, but it's difficult to work with `Istio`.
 - [Nacos](https://github.com/alibaba/nacos): A naming and config service, providing more enhancements on service discovery and flow control than [Zookeeper](http://zookeeper.apache.org/).
-- [ShardingProxy](http://shardingsphere.apache.org/), [Mycat](https://github.com/MyCATApache/Mycat-Server): Both are database sharding proxies, providing a transparent database sharding solution. <br />
+- [ShardingProxy](http://shardingsphere.apache.org/), [Mycat](https://github.com/MyCATApache/Mycat-Server): Both are database sharding proxies, providing a transparent database sharding solution. \
   The internals are very similar, both implement `MySQL` protocol to comunicate with cross platform applications, intercept SQL queries and route to backend `MySQL` servers based on sharding keys and configurable sharding rules.
 Although it's not recommemded but both of them support cross-sharding queries (without sharding keys in SQL), rewrite SQL if necessary, dispatch queries to all backend `MySQL` servers, gather results and do aggregation, sorting, pagination in proxy memory, and return result to client.
-- [Seata](https://github.com/seata/seata): A flexible transaction framework for distributed applications. <br />
+- [Seata](https://github.com/seata/seata): A flexible transaction framework for distributed applications. \
   `Seata` implements three transaction modes: [AT](https://seata.io/en-us/docs/dev/mode/at-mode.html), [TCC](https://seata.io/en-us/docs/dev/mode/tcc-mode.html) and [SAGA](https://seata.io/en-us/docs/dev/mode/saga-mode.html).
 The demo application uses `AT` mode, it's transparent for application code.
 - [ZipKin](https://zipkin.io/), [PinPoint](https://github.com/naver/pinpoint), [SkyWalking](https://skywalking.apache.org/): APM tools for microservices, `ZipKin` and `SkyWalking` can work with `Istio`.